 ‘Like an indulgent father caring for his people from the day they were born, God watched over and led His people while false gods of heathen people had to be carried about by their worshippers.’

-The negative answer, to the question, is the direct result of what precedes, a still further proof given that the idols are nothing.
-But the further proof is offered that idols are as follows.
+The negative answer to the question, Isaiah 46:5, is the direct result of what precedes.
+Further proof is given that the idols are nothing but the further proof is offered that idols are as follows.

-2. Made by man who then subjects himself to it.
+2. Made by man who then subjects himself to it, Isaiah 46:6.

 Coffman, in his commentary, says the following.